 Decoding Your Needs: How Many Joules Do You Really Require?

-Consider your environment too.
-If you live in an area prone to frequent lightning storms or experience an unstable power grid, investing in a higher joule rating is even more critical.
-As a general budgeting rule of thumb, consider spending at least 10% of the value of the equipment you’re protecting on its surge protector.
-For instance, a $2,000 gaming rig warrants at least a $200 protector to ensure adequate defense.
+Consider your environment.
+If you live in an area prone to frequent lightning storms or an unstable power grid, a higher joule rating is critical.
+As a general budgeting rule, consider spending at least 10% of the equipment’s value on its surge protector.
+For instance, a $2,000 gaming rig warrants at least a $200 protector.

 Beyond Joules: Essential Features for Optimal Surge Protection